 Servicing your car by changing the engine oil can be one of the simplest things you can do yourself.
 Using a Dipstick Oil Change Pump will make it even simpler.
-Engine oil needs regular replacement, with the recommenced oil for you vehicle and environment.
-Have a look in you user manual for your car for the recommended oil.
+Engine oil needs regular replacement, with the recommended oil for your vehicle and environment.
+Have a look at your user manual for your car for the recommended oil.

 With the Mityvac 7400 7.3 Litre Fluid Evacuate, dirty oil changes are a thing of the past.
 It’s the best oil extraction machine for home.

 How does the dipstick oil change pump work?

 The Mityvac by SKF pump works by first inserting the small hose into the dipstick hole.
 A vacuum is created by using the hand pump which draws fluid up the hose and into the storage container.